Growth / Pro

 The trainers at AMAC had never used a learning management system before.
 They were initially “panicked” as they were not particularly tech-savvy and they didn’t have any internal resources to support the project.

 However, after their onboarding and receiving support from the Coassemble team, Anita and Natasha were able to adapt to using a learning management system.
-Using the authoring tool, they were able to clearly structure out their training program and build into 11 sequential online courses, making it easy for their learners to navigate through the course material.
+Using the authoring tool, they were able to clearly structure their training program and create 11 sequential online courses, making it easy for their learners to navigate through the course material.

 Anita and Natasha have been able to set up formal assessments so that they are able to easily view and track their learner progress, completion, and submissions.